 - Concierge Services

-My flight got in after check in time but not too late so I was able to get situated then go eat some dinner and catch the sunset.
+My flight got in after check-in time but not too late so I could get situated then eat some dinner and catch the sunset.
 I went to Uncle Bo’s for dinner and the food was great.

 Day Two Seeing Honolulu

 Climb aloha tower for unparalleled views of the harbor it’s easy to mistake this lighthouse for a clock tower but it’s actually one of Honolulu’s most prominent and distinct landmarks it was built almost a century ago in 1926 to celebrate Honolulu’s status as a major port it looms over pier nine looking out over the coastal skyline and Honolulu’s harbor we recommend climbing to the top for views that will leave you speechless it’s also worth a visit just to admire its construction down below at ground level you’ll find the aloha tower marketplace which features restaurants event space and many shops and boutiques.